 There are many different SaaS pricing models, which means there are many options for mixing and matching the best elements of each to create a pricing strategy that is unique and perfectly tailored to your business.
-The truth is that most companies eventually adopt a hybrid pricing model because it allows them to better align the value and price of their subscription services as they adapt to the needs of their buyers.
+The truth is that most SaaS companies eventually adopt a hybrid pricing model because it allows them to better align the value and price of their subscription services as they adapt to the needs of their buyers.

 Successful hybrid pricing models are carefully crafted to balance the cons and reinforce the pros of their standard counterparts.
 If your company chooses to implement hybrid pricing, ensure that you follow these five best practices when developing the model: